 Recommended holiday lettings in Berwick-upon-Tweed

-Rent a holiday apartment, home or cottage in Berwick-upon-Tweed: from £35 per night
+Rent a holiday home, apartment or cottage in Berwick-upon-Tweed from just £34 per night

 Recommended pet-friendly holiday lettings

 You can see our climate diagram above.
 The highest average temperatures are in the month of July.
 Conversely, January is the coolest month in Berwick-upon-Tweed, with temperatures falling below 2°.
 The rainiest month is July, while the driest month is September.

 Immortalised by the celebrated painter L.S.
 Lowry, Berwick is the epitome of Northern England.
 Surrounded by impressive Elizabethan walls and idyllic beaches, the town combines culture with natural splendour and family fun with high art.

 There are a number of superb galleries in the vicinity.
 Check out The Granary, just off Bridge Street, where you'll find a range of contemporary exhibitions and a great bistro.
 Berwick Watchtower is another cultural high point of the town, housing the works of Ian Stephenson and temporary exhibitions by guest artists.
 Exercise your discernment at Gymnasium Gallery, next to the Town Walls.